jskowalski/morpheus/README.md

 [javascript sdk: morpheus js](https://github.com/jskowalski/morpheus/tree/master/morpheus-js)
 [Pattern: morpheus ui pattern](https://github.com/jskowalski/morpheus/tree/master/morpheus-ui)

-As this code will be readily available once we ServiceMonster6 is live; we are taking credit for it now.
+As this code will be readily available once we publish ServiceMonster6; we are taking credit for it now.
 Enjoy.
-Team ServiceMonster
+~Team ServiceMonster